 Names: The genus Helenium contains 32 species of Sneezeweeds and is thought to have been named by Linnaeus for Helen of Troy. (see comments of Pliny, at the page bottom.)
 The species, autumnale, is 'of Autumn', referring to the main flowering time.
-The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification from 1753 - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 As to the common name, see notes at page bottom.

-Comparisons: Due to the unique shape of the ray flowers and the winged stem, this will not confuse.
+Comparisons: Due to the unique shape of the ray flowers and the winged stem, this will not confuse if in Minnesota.
 There is a Purple-headed Sneezeweed, H. flexuosum, where, as the name implies, the disc florets are purple, but that plant is introduced, not native and has not been reported and confirmed in Minnesota.
 In a few other parts of the U.S. a very close-looking species is found - Helenium virginicum, where the basal leaves are usually present at flowering time and the mid-stem leaves usually do not have teeth.

 Above: 1st photo - The floral array is a branched cluster of several flower heads, each on a hairy stalk.
 2nd photo - Stem leaves have bases which join the stem and descend forming a wing.
 3rd photo - Upper stem leaves are more elliptic in shape and do not form the wings.

-Below: 2nd photo - Stem leaves have pointed tips and irregular teeth.
+Below: 2nd photo - Mid-stem leaves have pointed tips and irregular teeth.

 Below: The central domed disc has a large number of florets with yellow to yellow-brown corolla tubes, about 1/8 inch across.
 These are perfect and fertile, opening from the edge and moving to the center.

 Below: 1st photo - The outer ray florets droop and are wider at the notched tip creating a 3-lobed effect.
 2nd photo - Under the head are green, linear, twisty reflexed phyllaries.